theochem/horton/doc/dev_howto_use_git.rst

 ==================================

-The development of a new feature typically consists of three large steps: (i) modifications to the code in a separate branch, (ii) review of the new code, fixing problems and (iii) rebase your branch on top of the `master` branch and publish.
+The development of a new feature typically consists of three large steps: (i) modifications of the code in a separate branch, (ii) review of the new code, fixing problems and (iii) rebase your branch on top of the `master` branch and publish.

 .. note::

-    Try to keep the amount of work in one branch as low as possible and get it too review/merge as early as possible.
+    Try to keep the amount of work in one branch as low as possible and get it reviewed/merged as early as possible.
 This takes some planning, as you have to figure out how to break your big plans up into smaller steps.
-In general that is a good exercise that will force you to write more modular code.
+In general this is a good exercise that will help you to write more modular code.
     Although this seems to be a cumbersome approach, it does save time for everyone involved.